-5. Select the check box next to the virtual machines you had just deployed and click Import Selected Virtual Machines.
+Select the check box next to the virtual machine you had just deployed and click Import Selected Virtual Machines.

 - 6. When the Configure Virtual Machines window loads, you can set your virtual machine parameters. - a.
-Check the drop down box for the correct operating system for each imported virtual machine. - b.
-Add any comments for each virtual machine in the box to the right. - c.
+Check the drop-down box for the correct operating system for the imported virtual machine. - b.
+Select Role to Master. - c.
+Add any comments in the box to the right. - d.
 Verify your settings and click Import Selected Virtual Machines.

-- d.
-Click OK when the virtual machines have finished loading. - e.
-Verify that your virtual machines show up in the inventory.
+- e.
+Click OK when the virtual machine finishes loading. - f.
+Verify that your virtual machine appears in the inventory.